 Rolling Admissions Session November 15 - December 31

-The Fall of 2009 marks the fourth year that Texas medical schools will be using a dual rolling admissions / Match system.
+Texas medical schools use a dual rolling admissions / Match system.
 During the rolling admissions period, a medical school can make an offer of acceptance to any Texas Resident applicant who has interviewed.
 An applicant can potentially receive offers from multiple medical schools during this period.
 Texas Tech University Health Sciences Center School of Medicine will be very proactive about recruiting desired applicants during this period.

 Texas Match February 1

-- For more information on the Texas State Match, please visit the TMDSAS website.
+For more information regarding the Texas medical school acceptance and match process, please visit the TMDSAS website.

 Rolling Admissions Session 2 (TTUHSC) February 2 - mid August